cosmos/ibc/spec/core/v2/ics-004-packet-semantics/README.md

 }
 ```

-### Versioning

-During the handshake process, two ends of a channel come to agreement on a version bytestring associated
-with that channel.
-The contents of this version bytestring are and will remain opaque to the IBC core protocol.
-Host state machines MAY utilise the version data to indicate supported IBC/APP protocols, agree on packet
-encoding formats, or negotiate other channel-related metadata related to custom logic on top of IBC.

-Host state machines MAY also safely ignore the version data or specify an empty string.

 ### Sub-protocols

 > Note: If the host state machine is utilising object capability authentication (see [ICS 005](../ics-005-port-allocation)), all functions utilising ports take an additional capability parameter.